Space Weather Observations, Alerts, and Forecast

 |---|---|---|---|

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are expected, with further R3 (Strong) activity likely on 12-14 Nov due to the flare potential of Region 4274.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely and a slight chance for R3 (Strong) radio blackouts over 19-21 Jan due to the flare potential of multiple complex regions on the visible disk.

 Real Time Images of the Sun